raml-org/raml-spec/versions/raml-10/raml-10.md

 | baseUri? | A URI that's to be used as the base of all the resources' URIs.
 Often used as the base of the URL of each resource, containing the location of the API.
 Can be a [template URI](#template-uri).
 See section [Base URI and Base URI Parameters](#base-uri-and-base-uri-parameters) for more information.
 | baseUriParameters? | Named parameters used in the baseUri (template).
 See section [Base URI and Base URI Parameters](#base-uri-and-base-uri-parameters) for more information.
 | protocols? | The protocols supported by the API.
 The protocols property MUST contain one or more of the supported protocols: "HTTP", "HTTPS". (case-insensitive).
-| mediaType? | The default media type to use for request and response bodies (payloads), e.g. "application/json"
+| mediaTypes? | Default media types to use for request and response bodies (payloads), e.g. "application/json"
 | securedBy? | The security schemes that apply to every resource and method in the API.
 See section [Applying Security Schemes](#applying-security-schemes) for more information.
 | /&lt;relativeUri&gt;? | The resources of the API, identified as relative URIs that begin with a slash (/).
 Every property whose key begins with a slash (/), and is either at the root of the API definition or is the child property of a resource property, is a resource property, e.g.: /users, /{groupId}, etc.
 | documentation? | Additional overall documentation for the API.
 See section [User Documentation](#user-documentation) for more information.